 There is a Limitation Act applicable in Alberta, with the result of that all litigation for most types of claims must be instituted within two years from the date on which an aggrieved party became aware that he or she had a claim.

 The successful party in a court action is usually entitled to costs, which are always in the discretion of the Judge, and are intended to assist the successful party in the reimbursement of costs incurred, except where otherwise determine by the Judge are not usually meant to fully indemnify the successful party.

 Once a Judgment has been obtained, if the Defendant does not pay the amounts found due, the successful party has the ability to seize assets of the Defendant in order to satisfy the Judgment.
 The Defendant is entitled to exemptions from seizure in an amount prescribed by law.
 There is no jail for debtors in Alberta, and Judgment can only be collected against debtor’s assets.

-Please contact us today to discuss how we can help you.
+Kindly contact us at your convenience to discuss how we can help you.